endeavouros-team/PKGBUILDS/reflector-auto/README.md

+# reflector-auto
-# reflector-auto (DEPRECATED!
-To be removed in the beginning of January 2021)
+## DEPRECATED!
+To be removed in the beginning of January 2021.
 Automates ranking Arch mirrors, calls reflector periodically.<br>
 Currently set to launch once a week.
 ## Notes